atgu/ukbb_pan_ancestry/website/docs/implications.md

 (https://www.thessgac.org/faqs).

-## Do genes determine choices?

-Do genes determine the choices we make?
+## Do genes determine the choices we make?

 :::note
 Genes do not determine our choices or who we become.